 Centering Prayer

 St. Ignatius Loyola hosts a Centering Prayer group that offers an opportunity to learn and practice this form of prayer.
-This group meets every Monday at 6:30 PM in the Parish House.
+This group meets every Monday at 6:30 PM (except in July and August) in the Parish House.
 Beginners as well as advanced practitioners are welcome.

 Learn More